williamvds/website/content/blog/git/index.md

 confusing plumbing which you usually don't want to think about.

-I'll explain Git-specific terms and as we get to them, but you can refer to the Git glossary with `$ man gitglossary`[^6] for an explanation of new terms you come across when reading about Git.
+I'll explain Git-specific terms and as we get to them, but you can refer to the Git glossary with `$ man gitglossary`[^gitglossary] for an explanation of new terms you come across when reading about Git.

 ## Creating a repository